Islamic schools and branches: Ibadism

-Sunni
+Sunnism

+Classical

-ClassicalKalām is the Islamic philosophy of seeking theological principles through dialectic.
+Kalām is the Islamic philosophy of seeking theological principles through dialectic.
 In Arabic, the word literally means "speech/words".
 A scholar of kalām is referred to as a mutakallim (Muslim theologian; plural mutakallimūn).
 There are many schools of Kalam, the main ones being the Ashʿarī and Māturīdī schools in Sunni Islam.

 Ashʿarī

 Ashʿarīsm is a school of theology founded by Abū al-Ḥasan al-Ashʿarī in the 10th century.
-The Ashʿarīte view was that comprehension of the unique nature and characteristics of God were beyond human capability.
+The Ashʿarīte view was that comprehension of God's unique nature and characteristics was beyond human capability.
 Ashʿarī theology is considered one of the orthodox creeds of Sunni Islam alongside the Māturīdī theology.
-Historically, the Ashʿarī theology prevails in Sufism and was originally associated with the Ḥanbalī school of Islamic jurisprudence.
+Historically, the Ashʿarī theology prevails in Sufism.

-Māturīdī
+Māturīdīsm

 Māturīdism is a school of theology founded by Abū Manṣūr al-Māturīdī in the 10th century, which is a close variant of the Ashʿarī school.
 Māturīdī theology is considered one of the orthodox creeds of Sunni Islam alongside the Ashʿarī theology, and prevails in the Ḥanafī school of Islamic jurisprudence.
 Points which differ are the nature of belief and the place of human reason.
-The Māturīdites state that imān (faith) does not increase nor decrease but remains static; rather it's taqwā (piety) which increases and decreases.
-The Ashʿarītes affirm that belief does in fact increase and decrease.
-The Māturīdites affirm that the unaided human mind is able to find out that some of the more major sins such as alcohol or murder are evil without the help of revelation.
-The Ashʿarītes affirm that the unaided human mind is unable to know if something is good or evil, lawful or unlawful, without divine revelation.
+The Māturīdites state that imān (faith) does not increase nor decrease but remains static; instead, it's taqwā (piety) which increases and decreases.
+The Ashʿarītes affirm that belief does, in fact, increase and decrease.
+The Māturīdites affirm that the unaided human mind is able to find out that some of the more major sins, such as alcohol or murder, are evil without the help of revelation.
+The Ashʿarītes affirm that the unaided human mind cannot know if something is good or evil, lawful or unlawful, without divine revelation.

-Traditionalist theology
+Atharism

-Traditionalist theology, sometimes referred to as the Atharī school, derives its name from the word "tradition" as a translation of the Arabic word hadith or from the Arabic word athar, meaning "narrations".
+The Atharī school derives its name from the word "tradition" as a translation of the Arabic word hadith or from the Arabic word athar, meaning "narrations".
 The traditionalist creed is to avoid delving into extensive theological speculation.
 They rely on the Qur'an, the Sunnah, and sayings of the Sahaba, seeing this as the middle path where the attributes of Allah are accepted without questioning their nature (bi-la kayf).
 Ahmad ibn Hanbal is regarded as the leader of the traditionalist school of creed.
+Western scholars of Islamic studies remark that it would be incorrect to consider Atharism and Hanbalism as synonymous, since there have been Hanbali scholars who have explicitly rejected and opposed the Athari theology.
 The modern Salafi movement associates itself with the Atharī creed.